Create a Custom MariaDB Container with Raspberry PI and Docker

 nano docker-compose.yml

-This is the simplest yaml file which create a service.
+This is the simplest YAML file that creates a service.

 Dot near build statement tells docker that it will find Dockerfile inside the same directory where it is launched.